2009 PGA Championship

 The 2009 PGA Championship was the 91st PGA Championship, held August 13–16 at Hazeltine National Golf Club in Chaska, Minnesota, a suburb southwest of Minneapolis.

 Yang Yong-eun, more commonly referred to as "Y.E.
-Yang" in the U.S., won his first major title, three strokes ahead of runner-up Tiger Woods, a four-time champion.
-It marked the first time that Woods had failed to win a major he had led after 54 holes.
+Yang" in the U.S., won his only major title, three strokes ahead of runner-up Tiger Woods, a four-time champion.
+It marked the first (and only) time that Woods had failed to win a major he had led after 54 holes.
 Yang also became the first Asian-born player to win a men's major championship (although the third of Asian descent, after Vijay Singh and Woods).

 It was the fourth major championship held at the course; it previously hosted the PGA Championship in 2002, won by Rich Beem, and two U.S. Opens (1970, 1991).
 The 2009 course was the longest up to that time for a major at 7674 yd (the 2012 and 2021 PGA Championships and 2017 U.S. Open all surpassed it).
 The average elevation of the course is approximately 940 ft above sea level.